TomRosenbloom/civi-ext-jobads/docs/How to build an extension.md

 ### Defining an option group

+If we want our entity to have any one-to-many data relationships, the standard mechanism is to use an Option Group.

+Option Groups are defined via two tables in the core CiviCRM database: civicrm_option_group and civicrm_option_value.
+In your new entity you might refer to an existing option group, or you might want to define your own via the CiviCRM interface (under Administer->System Settings) and incorporate that option group definition into your extension as a manged entity.

+These are the steps:

 1. Create an option group via the UI.
-2. Export with API UI [in Voscur I have to do this manually because it's an older version, but in latest Civi you can use civix export]
+2. Export with API UI [in latest versions of CiviCRM you can replace these steps with civix export]

    - Support->Developer->Api explorer v4
    - Entity = OptionGroup, Action = Export
    - enter id of option group
    - Execute
-   - View as php
+   - View as php and copy to clipboard
 3. insert into code:

    - create `managed` folder

    - create suitably named file `managed/my_option_group.mgd.php` [the usual convention is to use the name of the exported option group `OptionGroup_my_option_group` but you can call it what you like]
    - paste exported php code into the file (add opening php tag, and `use CRM_Myextension_ExtensionUtil as E;` at top of file)
    - add `field` tag to xml/schema/CRM/myentity/MyEntity.xml
 4. apply the changes

    - `civix generate:entity-boilerplate`